forXifLess/LinkNavigator/README.md

   navigator.back(isAnimated: true)
   ```

 - go to the page you want.
-  - if that page is already within navigation stack, go back to that page.
-  - else if that page is not within stack, push new one.
+If that page is already within navigation stack, go back to that page.
+Else if that page is not within stack, push new one.

-- go to the page you want, regardless the page is in navigation stack or not.

   ```swift
   navigator.backOrNext(path: "targetPage", items: [:], isAnimated: true)